DBMaestroDev/example-ado-pipelines/README.md

 For initial testing, all four environments were instead assigned the same single approver so the whole chain could be validated end to end before splitting responsibilities between two reviewers as shown above.

-Since the workflow no longer verifies success automatically (section 5a), whoever approves each gate should confirm the previous run actually succeeded first — the "Queue" steps print the run's URL to check.
+Since neither workflow verifies success automatically (section 4a), whoever approves each gate should confirm the previous run actually succeeded first — the "Queue" steps print the run's URL to check.

-### 10a.
+### 8a.
 First-run resource authorization (separate from the approval check)

-The first time the orchestrator run actually reaches each environment, Azure DevOps pauses with a banner like:
+The first time either orchestrator's run actually reaches each environment, Azure DevOps pauses with a banner like:

 ```
 This pipeline needs permission to access a resource before this run can continue to Integration - Post-Approval Gate
 This pipeline needs permission to access a resource before this run can continue to Production - Pre-Approval Gate
 ```

 This is a **one-time authorization per (pipeline, environment) pair**, distinct from the Approval check configured above — it exists because a YAML pipeline isn't automatically allowed to use any environment resource it references, even ones with no approval check at all.
-Expect to see this once for each of the four environments the first time the orchestrator runs end to end (not just the two shown above).
+Expect to see this once for each of the four environments the first time each orchestrator runs end to end — that's up to eight prompts total across both workflows the first time each is exercised, not four.

 To resolve it: